bytewizard42i/selectConnect_app_pro/README.md

 *"Where privacy meets accountability, safety meets innovation, and networking meets its future."*

-**NoirCard: Redefining digital trust, one connection at a time.** 🃏🔒⚖️
+**SelectConnect: Redefining digital trust, one connection at a time.** 🃏🔒⚖️